Northwestern High School (Hyattsville, Maryland): 2000-present

+Campus

 At 386000 sqft, Northwestern High School has a capacity of 2,700 students, with a Fall 2013 enrollment of approximately 2,217.
 Northwestern's largest enrollment was reached during the 2006–2007 school year, with over 3,000 students.
 Northwestern had over twenty portable classrooms to accommodate the over-enrollment.
 Ironically, the school had never had portable trailers until after the new facility was built.
 Even though Northwestern's 2013-14 enrollment was under capacity, the school then housed twenty portable classrooms.
 The additional space was primarily needed to accommodate the expansive course offerings and programs available at the school.